 The Middleborough Police Department serves the town of Middleborough and assists surrounding communities in keeping the area safe.

-- Provide all people in the community with fair and impartial service consistent with constitutional and statutory mandates.
+- Provide all citizens with fair and impartial treatment in the application of the law consistent with Constitutional and Statutory mandates.

 Proud to be your partner in Community Policing.

 “The police are the people and the people are the police.”